richwaters/StoryAlign/README.md

       helpful if you encounter issues with the default.
 To make use of it, you must have ffmpeg installed on your system and in your path.

+**--start-chapter**=<chapter name>
+      Specify the first chapter to align.
+This helps storyalign by allowing it to skip over chapters like the table of contents, forewords, etc. that are not in the audiobook.
+To some extent, this the epub itself provides this information in the form of a 'bodymatter' tag, but that is not always the case, and it often doesn't align with the true start of the audiobook.

+**--end-chapter**=<chapter name>
+      Specify the end chapter of the book, where 'end' meand the chapter after the last chapted to align.
+This helps storyalign avoid attempting the alignment of chapters like afterwords, acknowledgements, next reads, etc.
+      Some books provide a 'backmatter' tag that provide this type of information, but others do not.

 **--version**
       Show version information